 Date Types

-Most obfuscations are base upon DATE types.
-The Oracle database is particularly vulnerable in this respect because it has only one DATE type, which always includes the time as well.
+Most obfuscations involve DATE types.
+The Oracle database is particularly vulnerable in this respect because it has only one DATE type that always includes a time component as well.

 It has become common practice to use the TRUNC function to remove the time component.
-In fact, it does not remove the time—the Oracle Database has no DATE type without time component—it just sets it to midnight.
-Using the TRUNC function on both sides of a comparison, however, allows to search for a date—e.g, yesterday:
+In truth, it does not remove the time but instead sets it to midnight because the Oracle database has no pure DATE type.
+To disregard the time component for a search you can use the TRUNC function on both sides of the comparison—e.g., to search for yesterday’s sales:

 SELECT ...

-It is a perfectly valid and correct statement, but cannot use an index on DATE_COLUMN properly.
-It is like explained in Section 2.1; TRUNC(date_column) is something entirely different than DATE_COLUMN for the database.
-Remember the black box.
+It is a perfectly valid and correct statement but it cannot properly make use of an index on SALE_DATE.
+It is as explained in Case-Insensitive Search Using UPPER or LOWER; TRUNC(sale_date) is something entirely different from SALE_DATE—functions are black boxes to the database.

-There is a rather simple solution for that problem: a function based index.
+There is a rather simple solution for this problem: a function-based index.

 CREATE INDEX index_name

-But then, you must always use this column with TRUNC in the where clause.
-It it is used inconsistently—sometimes with, sometimes without TRUNC—you would need two indexes!
+But then you must always use TRUNC(sale_date) in the where clause.
+If you use it inconsistently—sometimes with, sometimes without TRUNC—then you need two indexes!

-The problem also appears with databases that have a pure date type.
-When searching for a longer period—like in the following MySQL query:
+The problem also occurs with databases that have a pure date type if you search for a longer period as shown in the following MySQL query:

 SELECT ...